Struct test_setup::BitFlags

 value: T::Numeric

-Ideally, that would be the case.
-However, because const fn
+}Ideally, that would be the case.
+However, because const fns cannot

 have trait bounds in current Rust, this would prevent us from providing

-APIs.
-As a workaround, we define BitFlags
+most const fn APIs.
+As a workaround, we define BitFlags with two

 type parameters, with a default for the second one: